-This contest is open to every one everywhere in e world, except employees and former employees Macfadden Publications, Inc., and members of their families.
+This contest is open to every one everywhere in the world, except employees and former employees of Macfadden Publications, Inc., and members of their families.

-their families.
-If a story is selected by the editors for imme-diate purchase, it will be paid for at our regular rate, and this will in no way affect the judges in their decision.
+If a story is selected by the editors for immediate purchase, it will be paid for at our regular rate, and this will in no way affect the judges in their decision.
 If your story is awarded a prize, a check for the balance due, if any, will be mailed after the decision of the judges which will be final, there being no appeal from their decision.
-Under no condition submit any story that has